Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 The red circle indicates the area we discuss in this chapter

-Hamon (刃文) —————-The tempered area is narrow.
+Hamon (刃文) ——————— The tempered area is narrow.
 Nie base.
-Suguha-midare (straight line pattern with an irregular wavy pattern) or Suguha-choji (straight line pattern with small Choji).
-The tempered edge line may show a frayed look.
+Suguha-midare (a straight-line pattern with an irregular wavy shape) or suguha-choji (a straight-line pattern with small choji).
+The tempered edge line may display a frayed pattern.

 Boshi(tempered line at Kissaki area) ———Yakizume, Kaen, Nie-kuzure.